theflyingape/dankdomain/README.md

 <a href="https://robert.hurst-ri.us"><img src="https://avatars.githubusercontent.com/theflyingape" title="Robert Hurst" align="right"></a>

-# 👑 Ɗaɳƙ Ɗoɱaiɳ

-## _the return of Hack &amp; Slash_
+# Ɗaɳƙ Ɗoɱaiɳ :: _the return of Hack &amp; Slash_

 ![screenshot](https://raw.githubusercontent.com/theflyingape/dankdomain/master/build/door/static/assets/title.jpg "Can you defeat the Demogorgon?")

 ### _Read the_ [Player's Manual](https://www.ddgame.us) _to play the_ [online game](https://play.ddgame.us)

 ---
->**Ɗaɳƙ Ɗoɱaiɳ** is basically a bulletin board built around a medieval role-playing atmosphere (or is it the other way around?).
-Instead, you _live_ the online game as you kill, steal, brawl, and joust the other members to gain levels and fortune.
-The success of this game is dependent upon the users that play it.
-Your involvment will not only provide you with entertainment, but also shares your activity with the other players.
+>**Ɗaɳƙ Ɗoɱaiɳ** is the re-imagined classic Amiga bulletin board, [Hack & Slash](https://github.com/theflyingape/rpgbbs), built around a medieval role-playing atmosphere.
+Your character kills, steals, brawls, and jousts other PCs, NPCs, and BOTs to gain levels and fortune.
+Successful ventures into its deep dank dungeon are the keys to immortality.

 *Original Amiga* **Hack & Slash** *enthusiasts can visit:*  [Absinthe BBS](https://www.telnetbbsguide.com/bbs/absinthe-bbs/) *by Anachronist*